-The aim of this Report is to assess the state-of-play in Armenia regarding legislative gaps in the field of independence of NRA for electronic communications, while using the EU regulatory framework as a benchmark.
-Findings and observations provided in this Report were made in cooperation with experts of Armenian NRA - Public Services Regulatory Commission (PSRC), who are also members of the EaPeReg.
+The aim of this Report is to assess the state-of-play in the Republic of Moldova regarding legislative gaps in the field of independence of NRA for electronic communications, while using the EU regulatory framework as a benchmark.
+Findings and observations provided in this Report were made in cooperation with experts of Moldovan NRA - National Regulatory Agency for Electronic Communications and Information Technology (ANRCETI), who are also members of the EaPeReg.
 This Report also provides recommendations towards bridging the identified gaps in light of relevant EU regulatory framework.